 Our Team is intimately familiar with the complex scheme of hazardous materials transportation regulations governing the domestic and international shipments of hazardous materials and dangerous goods.
 George A. Kerchner is highly knowledgeable on the interplay of these regulations and requirements for battery, portable electronic device, and electric vehicle manufacturers and shippers.
 In addition to counseling individual companies on compliance issues, Mr. Kerchner serves as Executive Director of PRBA-The Rechargeable Battery Association.
-Edward P. Faberman, the former Deputy Chief Counsel for Regulation and Enforcement of the Federal Aviation Administration (FAA) and a former FAA hazmat inspector also plays an important role in this area.

 We deal regularly with the U.S. Department of Transportation (DOT), the United Nations (UN) Committee of Experts that establishes international dangerous goods regulations, the International Air Transport Association (IATA), the International Civil Aviation Organization (ICAO), the International Maritime Organization (IMO), and other concerned regulatory bodies.
 We also are adept at obtaining permits and approvals that provide relief from onerous regulatory requirements imposed by DOT's Pipeline and Hazardous Materials Safety Administration (PHMSA) and foreign transportation agencies and, where necessary, defending enforcement actions brought by the FAA and PHMSA.